Date published: 10 March 2024 | by Sybil Mayard

 A useful checklist can also be found on the A11Y Project website.

-If you are looking to improve the accessibility of your website, please feel free to contact me.
+If you are looking to improve the accessibility of your website, please feel free to contact us.